ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/pod/pod-using-declarative-approach.md

 ## Step 3: List Pods

-List pods and verify that the pod we created is up and running.
+List pods and verify that the pod we created is up and running:

 ```
 kubectl get pods